-No honeymoon: Protests to greet President Trump
+DC police, protesters scuffle outside pro-Trump event

 "If they're going to be nonviolent, they're going to be peaceful, then we're going to facilitate them with whatever they want to accomplish," Newsham said.

-The Women's March gets ready for primetime
+The Women's March gets ready for prime-time

 The protests will be both politically and tactically diverse.
 Yasmina Mrabet, an organizer for the ANSWER Coalition, was critical of demonstrators who planned to assemble without permits, calling their actions a "diversion, not strategic."